-Much prior work proposed datasets for open domain (or open retrieval) QA for English and beyond (Clark et al., 2020; Asai et al., 2021, 2022; Longpre et al., 2021a; Zhang et al., 2021).
+Open-Domain QA Much prior work proposed datasets for open-domain QA for English and beyond (Clark et al., 2020; Asai et al., 2021, 2022; Longpre et al., 2021a; Zhang et al., 2021).
 Several recent works challenged the conventional problem setups (Chen and Yih, 2020) where correct answers can be found from a fixed, external knowledge source, such as Wikipedia.
 Similar to REALTIME QA, Zhang and Choi (2021); Liška et al. (2022) focused on temporal or geographical contexts that can change the answer to the same question.
-Min et al. (2020) pointed out inherent ambiguity in questions from human users and proposed a benchmark that provides multiple answers to every question.
 Consistent with these prior efforts, REALTIME QA aims toward broader applications of question answering beyond the conventional framework.